- Editor of Shadows and Echoes

 - American Comparative Literature Association , (2015 - Present)

 Dr. Travillian’s primary areas of interest are Latin poetry and historiography of the late Roman Republic and early Empire, especially how gender and sexuality are represented in poetry and how historians assert claims about truth and reality in their texts.
-He teaches the Latin and Greek languages and literatures at all levels.
+He teaches the Classical literature and history as well courses in the International Honors Program.